LupusHortian/TLDUsefulBlueprints/README.md

 - 5 sticks and a gut
 - 5 sticks and a line
 - 5 reclaimed wood and a line

 # Stone Arrowheads
 Create Arrowheads from stones with a grindstome

 # Charcoal from coal
 Break a coal piece into 10 smaller charcoals by using the hatchet or hammer

-# Grindstone from stones
+# Whetstone from stones

-Put 10 stones together on a workbench as a grindstone
+Put 10 stones together on a workbench as a whetstone

 # Repair the bow
 Use 2 guts and a knife to repair the bow

 # Repair Woodwrigths Bow
 Use 3 guts and a knife to repair the Woodwrigths bow

 # Rope from cloth
 Every prisoner knows on how to create a rope from 12 cloth

 # Matches from Gunpowder or Stump Remover